Radial terrace solutions and propagation profile of multistable reaction-diffusion equations over $\mathbb R^N$: Construction of radial terrace solutions

 Suppose that $u(x,t)$ is the solution of \eqref{nd} with a continuous nonnegative initial function $u_0$ having non-empty compact support.
 By the properties of $f$, one sees that $u(x,t)$ is defined and positive for all $t>0$.
-We recall two basic properties of $u$.
+We recall two basic properties of $u$ which will play an important role in our analysis later.

-\begin{lem} Let $B_0$ be the minimal ball centered at the origin that contains the support of $u_0$.
+\begin{lem} Let $B_0$ be a ball centered at the origin that contains the support of $u_0$.
 Then

 \end{lem}